smikitky/rb-components/README.md

 - Font Awesome (CSS, optional)
 - Bootstrap (CSS Only)

-These packages are marked as `dependencies`:
+These packages are marked as `dependencies`.
+These will not be included in your final bundle unless you actually use the relevant components.

 - `classnames`
 - `moment`
+- `tinycolor2`

 # Demo